andrew/ultimate-awesome/README.md

 - [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
 Perfect for DevOps beginners, it provides a clear .
 - [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
 JavaScript is the programming language of the web.
 This Skill Tree presents a systematic approach to learning JavaScript.
 Designed for web development beginners, it provides a clear roadmap to understand .
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
+- [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-documentation](https://github.com/lebrancconvas/awesome-documentation) - Curated List of Documentations and Repositories for Tools, Libraries, Frameworks using in various fields of Software Development and Computer Science related.
 - [awesome-subscription-free](https://github.com/leemcd56/awesome-subscription-free) - A list of great subscription-free alternatives to common software.